echeran/smile-of-murugan/webbook/chapter12.md

-too, speaks of the Jains and Buddhists with contempt and ridicule: thus, in his hymn 33.9, he mentions the “shameless Jains, jeering at everyone, who recite the (meaningless) sounds *ñamaṇa ñānaṇa* *ňāṇa ňōṇam*."
+too, speaks of the Jains and Buddhists with contempt and ridicule: thus, in his hymn 33.9, he mentions the “shameless Jains, jeering at everyone, who recite the (meaningless) sounds *ñamaṇa ñānaṇa* *ñāṇa ñōṇam*."
 Toṇṭaraṭiyāḻvār, a Vaiṣṇava saint, condemns, too, the Buddhists and Jains and speaks of them as of "untouchables".[^buddhists-jains-untouchables] Even the great Periyāḻvār of whom it was said that "his poems show no hatred of other religions" (M. S. Purnalingam Pillai), cries out: